Federal Rules of Civil Procedure: Title VII – Judgment

 The moving party can show that the disputed factual issues are illusory, can show a lack of genuine issue by producing affidavits or can make a showing through discovery.
 The movant can point either to the other side's inadequacies or can affirmatively negate the claim.

-The moving party has the burden of production; it has to come up with some evidence that there's no genuine issue of material fact.
+The moving party has the burden of production; it has to come up with evidence that there is no genuine issue of material fact.
 Then the burden shifts to the non-moving party, which has to show that the claim is adequate to let it get to the jury.
 The non-movant can submit affidavits, depositions, and other material.

-The burden shifts again to the moving party, which must say that there's still no genuine issue of material fact.
+The burden shifts again to the moving party, which must say that there is still no genuine issue of material fact.
 A court grants summary judgment when there is no way the movant can lose at trial.
-When the moving party is the plaintiff, then it has to show that there's no way that a jury could find against it.
+When the moving party is the plaintiff, then it has to show that there is no way that a jury could find against it.

-(A partial summary judgment usually pertains only to certain claims, not the whole case.)
+A partial summary judgment usually pertains only to certain claims, not the whole case.

 Rule 50 also deals with judgments as a matter of law, however Rule 50 decisions take place after a jury has been empanelled.
 A motion under Rule 50(a) generally takes place immediately after the opposing party has finished presenting its case and must take place before the case is submitted to the jury.
-Importantly, to keep open the option of moving for a "judgment notwithstanding the verdict," or "judgment non obstante verdicto" after the jury has returned a verdict, one must file a Rule 50(a) motion.
+Importantly, to keep open the option of moving for a "judgment notwithstanding the verdict", or "judgment non obstante verdicto" after the jury has returned a verdict, one must file a Rule 50(a) motion.
 Under the Federal Rules of Civil Procedure, the two are not separate motions, the JNOV motion is simply a renewed Rule 50(a) motion.
 A renewed 50(a) motion must be filed within 28 days of verdict entry.

 Rule 50 also covers motions for a new trial.
 These motions can be granted, denied, conditionally granted, or conditionally denied.
 Conditional grants or denials cover what will happen if the case is reversed on appeal.
 For instance, a case that ends with a successfully renewed Rule 50(a) motion to overturn the jury verdict may also include a conditional grant of a new trial.
 If the losing party wins their appeal, the trial will start over again.
 A motion for a new trial is a Rule (a)(1) motion and is generally filed simultaneously and as an alternative to a renewal of a Rule 50(a) motion.